- In a nutshell, what is "BIP39?"

 - Do you need to understand BIP39 mathematics?

 - BIP32 and BIP44

-Explaining BIP39, the standard that defines how seed phrases are made, and summarizing how BIP32 and BIP44 standards allow wallets to supercharge seed phrases to support many more keys.
+This article explains BIP39, the standard that defines how seed phrases are made, and summarizes how BIP32 and BIP44 standards allow wallets to supercharge seed phrases to support many more keys.

 BIP39 is a common and useful standard in crypto wallets.

 BIP39 defines how wallets create seed phrases and generate encryption keys.

 It is critically important that the numbers selected to create the BIP39 seed phrase be random!